-However, liquid funds are not completely free of risk.
+However, liquid funds are not entirely risk-free.
 You may perceive them as low risk-low returns instrument.
 As they invest primarily in debt instruments, they might be subject to interest rate risk and credit risk.

-A change in the prevailing interest rates may cause a change in the price of the debt instruments.
+A change in the prevailing interest rates may cause a difference in the price of the debt instruments.
 This, in turn, may cause the NAV of the liquid fund to fluctuate.
 Since liquid funds invest mainly in short-term debt securities, you may not find sharp fluctuations in NAV of the fund.